marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ierrno.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IERRNO, system, error handling

 .. _ierrno:

-.. index:: IERRNO

-.. index:: system, error handling

 IERRNO --- Get the last system error number
 *******************************************